klee-mens/LaserCAD/manual/how_to_build_a_white_cell.md

 ```
 <img src="images/how-to-white-cell/white-cell-final.png" alt="Oopsie-NotFound" title="" />

-And like this we got our white cell.
+And like this, we got our white cell.
 Congratulations!

 If you would like to see more examples of multipass cells, you can look in the
-amplifier moduls.
+amplifier modules.